Choosing the right food for your senior cat

 • Cats with dental or oral diseases may need to switch to a dental veterinary diet or canned food.

-• Cats with cancer have special dietary needs; we recommend increasing Omega-3 fatty acids in the diet.
+• Cats with cancer have special dietary needs; we recommend increasing Omega-3 fatty acids in their diet.

 If your cat has been diagnosed with a medical condition, then please consult with your vet regarding a suitable diet.